 A day trader can use this information to get earlier entries on their trades and increase their profitability per trade.
-It’ll help you trade stocks with confidence.

 The next feature of our Bookmap review is volume.
 The bookmap platform has both volume bars, located at the bottom of the chart, and “volume dots”.

 This is instead of candles on the chart.
 The dots help visualize two key pieces of information.
 First, the dot will show the proportion of buy orders at the ask (in green) vs the number of sell orders at the bid (in red).

 This shows you who is more in control, the bulls trying to push price higher.
 Or the bears trying to push it down.
 Secondly, the size of the dot corresponds to the relative volume.

 This’ll allow a trader to quickly see changes in market volume; which often means an opportunity for a trade.